sky93/GoRule/README.md

     `(usr_id eq 100 or usr_id eq 101) and amount gt [d]"12.34"`,
     nil,
 )
-// ruleSet is a `GoRule` struct with an internal expression tree + discovered Params.
+// ruleSet is a `Rule` struct with an internal expression tree + discovered Params.
 ```

 - **`queryString`** can contain: